Raising Healthy Eaters for Life

 We will explore real life cases as well as successful potential outcomes for current or future clients.

 You will walk away with:

 Before Amanda entered the world of holistic nutrition she was a child and youth counselor in the education system working with at-risk youth and families.
 Early on she saw a correlation between the junk food kids were eating and their behaviour.
 Back then Amanda knew food was deeply impacting children's development, however she did not have the training or knowledge to back up her theory.
-Fast forward 10 years, Amanda is actively advocating on the impacts of junk and sugar filled foods on our children's health and development.
-She works to empower parents to first make health changes with themselves so they can a role model of health for their children.
+Fast forward 10 years, Amanda advocates on the impacts of junk and sugar filled foods on our health and offers simple strategies to make healthier, sustainable choices.
+She works to empower parents to first make health changes with themselves so they can role model health living for their children.

-Amanda is holistic nutrition practitioner, lifestyle coach, wellness educator, holistic chef, a busy mama of two and passionate about healthy eating that deeply nourishes the mind, body and spirit.
-Amanda loves sharing how to simplify healthy eating and how to have a balanced diet using clean ingredients, nothing fancy or complicated.
-Amanda is the author of three e-books, teaches cooking classes, works with clients and teaches workshops sharing that health and simplicity can co-exist.
+Amanda is holistic nutrition practitioner, lifestyle coach, wellness educator, holistic chef, teacher of meditation and a busy mama of two with a deep passion about transformational health that nourishes the mind, body and spirit.
+Amanda loves sharing how to simplify whole body nourishment with a balanced diet using clean ingredients, nothing fancy or complicated as well as supporting clients to create healthy habits that align with their dreams.